rgies/symfony/README.md

 ## Start Work

-If you use the Website Template you can login as "admin" / "admin".
+Load initial data

+        $ app/console doctrine:fixture:load

+    **Note:**
+    Default login credentials are (admin/admin).

 *!!
-Please generate in the RAD Cockpit Options menue as new password for the security.yml !!*
+If you use the Website Template without user management you can generate new passwords for the security.yml in the RAD Cockpit options menue !!*